soasada/soasada.github.io/about.md

 I am Nicolás Vargas Ortega, a software engineer interested in programming and design computer programs.
 Usually, I work with web technologies, but I am also interested in compilers and operating systems.

-Also, I really enjoy working in side projects and writing this blog.
+I love to work in side projects and writing this blog.
 You could check my GitHub to know more about my work.

 List of side projects so far:

 1. **kemenu.com**
   * A web application for menu digitalization.
+2. **uv.popokis.com**
+  * A web application done without backend framework, just an http server.
+3. **popok**
+  * Tiny library for make microservices with undertow, raw JDBC and async JSON parsing.
+4. **test.popokis.com**
+  * A web application done with Kotlin coroutines + Spring Webflux + Spring Security.
 ### Professional Experience

 | When     |      Where      |  What |